stanfrbd/javame/README.md

 # javame

 Javame : script to create Eclipse Java projects from command line.

-To begin :
+# To begin :

 chmod +x javame.sh
 . javame.sh -h
 ./javame.sh --help

+# Use from bash as a command

-If you want to execute this script with the command "javame", copy the following content in the .bashrc or .bash_profile or .profile.
+If you want to execute this script with the command "javame", copy the content of "function_javame.txt" in the .bashrc or .bash_profile or .profile.